Dunure

-Dunure (Scottish Gaelic: Dùn Iùbhair, meaning Yew Hill) is a small village in the South Ayrshire area of Scotland about 5 mi from Ayr, Scotland.
+Dunure (Scottish Gaelic: Dùn Iùbhair, meaning Yew Hill) is a small village in the South Ayrshire area of Scotland, situated about 5 mi from Ayr.
 It is located on the coast of the Firth of Clyde, and is near to Maybole, south of Ayr.

-The village is most notable for its ruined medieval castle in a clifftop setting, its small former fishing harbour nearby, and (on the opposite side of the castle from the harbour) a small plant maze known as the Dunure Labyrinth.
+The village is most notable for its ruined medieval castle in a clifftop setting, its small former fishing harbour nearby, and (on the opposite side of the castle from the harbour) a small, modern plant maze known as the Dunure Labyrinth.

-Village
+Since 2012, Dunure, along with Galloway and Southern Ayrshire, is part of the UNESCO World Network of Biosphere Reserves.

+Overview and history

+Early origins

 The first buildings in the lower Dunure village were erected in the early nineteenth century, not long after improvements to the local harbour in 1811.
 Kennedy Hall dates from 1881 and Dunure House from around 1800.
 Limekilns are a common feature of small harbours and Dunure has a fine specimen at the village play park.